Open Hours: Mon - Fri 9am - 5pm

 Can You Lay Artificial Grass Straight Onto Soil?

-Technically you can, but it’s not recommended.
-Soil alone won’t stay level, it holds moisture, and weeds will force their way through.
-A solid base made from compacted MOT Type 1 and a thin layer of sharp sand or grano dust gives your lawn stability, drainage, and a clean finish.
+A proper base made from compacted MOT Type 1 plus a thin levelling layer of sharp sand, grano dust, or limestone fines gives the lawn stability, drainage, and a smoother finish.

 That’s why every artificial grass project in Manchester we install starts with proper ground preparation – it’s the difference between a quick fix and a lawn that lasts over 10 years.